Caring for your mouse

 Males tend to be more aggressive towards each other than females and have a stronger smell because their urine contains a musk-like substance.
 For this reason, females tend to be a better choice of pet.

 The best home for your pet mice is either a wire cage with a plastic tray floor or a tank (glass or plastic) with a secure wire lid.
 Wooden cages absorb urine and tend to become smelly.
-Two mice need a cage size of at least 60cm x 50cm floor space, by 30cm tall.
+Two mice need a cage size of at least 80cm long by 50cm deep, by 50cm tall.
 This gives them more than enough room to stand upright.
 Mice like to climb, which wire cages allow, but they can squeeze through tiny gaps so spaces between the bars should not be larger than the width of your little finger.

 Put bedding on the floor to absorb urine.
 Dust-extracted bedding or shredded paper are best as dusty or scented bedding may affect a mouse’s delicate respiratory system.